HBO Max: Everything about the app set to stream Wonder Woman 1984, Matrix 4 and Dune

 HBO Max is the premium network's streaming service featuring all the channel's programming plus an amped-up library of extra shows, movies and originals.
-In an unprecedented move, HBO Max will stream all of Warner Bros.
-2021 new movies -- plus with Wonder Woman 1984 on Dec.
+In an unprecedented move, HBO Max will stream all of Warner Bros.'
+2021 new movies -- including Wonder Woman 1984 on Dec.
 25 -- no extra charge the same day each movie is released in US theaters.
 And Thursday, Roku finally added HBO Max's app to its popular streaming boxes, sticks and TVs.

 One catch: HBO Max has killed off its weeklong free trial.
 That means if you want to stream Wonder Woman, Matrix 4 or Dune, you either have to pay $15 for at least one month of the service, or you need to figure out if your regular HBO subscription includes a free upgrade to a Max account.